Advice & Support with LGBTQ+ Breakups & Separation

 Not all separations are unexpected or unplanned.

-It may not have occurred to a couple that they might plan to say their final goodbyes to each other.
-Certainly, a couple may not be able to consider such planning at the time of learning such devastating news, but may benefit from assistance in handling such hot and painful topics (a concept that Irvin Yalom referred to as “striking while the iron’s… cold”).
+A couple might not have planned to say their final goodbyes to each other.
+Certainly, some couples may not be able to consider such planning (to say goodbye) at the time of receiving devastating news but may benefit from assistance in handling such hot and painful topics (a concept that the psychotherapist, Irvin Yalom, referred to as “striking while the iron’s… cold”).

 First Session(s)

-Initially, couples meet with their counsellor to discuss their relationship problems.
-Right at the start of the session Dean will be assisting the couple in making an informed decision about counselling (eg taking contact information, a history of the individuals and the relationship, any previous counselling experiences, psychiatric/GP care etc).
-After safeguarding is completed, we move into assisting the couple to begin finding the focus of the counselling.
-This may be about dealing with matters the relationship has to sort out for them to be able to walk away.
+Initially, the partners meet with their counsellor to discuss their relationship problems.
+Right at the start of the session, Dean will be helping the couple make an informed decision about their use of counselling.
+Once the safeguarding process is completed, Dean and the partners begin discussing what might become the primary focus of their counselling work.
+This focus may be about dealing with matters the relationship has to sort out for them to be able to walk away, for example.

-The first session (sometimes the first handful of sessions) include evaluating if the couple and counsellor can work together.
 We notice if we’re able to work with what’s on offer.
-The first session(s) may merge into subsequent sessions naturally, rather than to declare “the first session is done, now we move on!”, or we may interrupt our work to discuss possible other approaches (or services) to which the couple may respond better.
+The first session(s) may naturally merge into subsequent sessions without a formal declaration of completion, or we may pause our work to discuss alternative approaches (or services) that might better suit the couple’s needs.

 Subsequent Sessions